kkkmail/OdePackInterop/README.md

 # Test results
-If non-negativity is used (all negative values of **_y_** are treated as zeros when calculating the derivative) then the results are as follows:
+If non-negativity is used (all negative values of **_y_** are treated as zeros when calculating the derivative) then the results are as follows (`No. f-s` is the number of derivative evaluations and `No. J-s` is the number of Jacobian evaluations):

     1. MF = 23 (`SolutionMethod.Bdf`, `CorrectorIteratorMethod.ChordWithDiagonalJacobian`).
 ```